 - Data Warehouse: The results of each asset strategy are written to a data warehouse.
 This gives customers the ability to compare the risks, benefits, costs and resources of individual investment strategies, and compare across those strategies.

-With the release of C55 version 12.3, Predictive Analytics is a powerful tool that enables our customers—even those with millions of assets—to analyze and predict the long-term needs of their assets.
+Predictive Analytics is a powerful tool that enables our customers—even those with millions of assets—to analyze and predict the long-term needs of their assets.

 To learn more about Predictive Analytics, book a demo today.